Why right wing parties will never get serious

 Given how Rupert Lowe is a boilerplate economic libertarian Tory and trad-authoritarian on everything else, his views on the NHS are likely to be 90% predictable which will result in wildly unpopular slash-and-burn policy that’s an electoral liability.

 The thing about libertarianism is that it’s a fantastic off-the-shelf framework to avoid any thinking at all.
 You can abolish things on ideological grounds and leave everything to some nebulous notion of market forces.
-It’s also infused with a streak of nihilism where everything is too broken to fix, necessitating a scorch earth approach - rather than climbing in and understanding what is going wrong and where.
+It’s also infused with a streak of nihilism where everything is too broken to fix, necessitating a scorched earth approach - rather than climbing in and understanding what is going wrong and where.
 Fundamentally, the right is intellectually bone ide.

 As such, Lowe’s staffers can hurriedly knock out a stream of policy papers padded out with whatever filler they can find, but the chances of them developing a serious joined-up policy prospectus are somewhere close to zero.
 Lowe, much like Farage, will junk it on a whim if the situation calls for it.
 Consequently, it’s now impossible to escape the conclusion that we aren’t voting our way out of this mess.
 Maybe the right can win in 2029 or beyond, but the pathological amateurism is incurable.